hsc251/R_Learn/05_Reproducible_Research/project1/05_PA1_ReadMe.md

 This assignment's data sources comes from personal activity monitoring device, the device collects data at 5 mins interval throughout the day.
 The data consists of 2 months of data from an annoymous individual collected between Oct and Nov 2012 while including the number of steps taken in 5 minutes intervals per day. </br>

-The data consists of the following variables:
+The data consists of the following variables: </br>
-  * steps: Number of steps taking in a 5 min interval (missing values are coded as NA)
+  * steps: Number of steps taking in a 5 min interval (missing values are coded as NA)</br>
-  * date: The date on which the measurement was taken in YYYY-MM-DD format.
+  * date: The date on which the measurement was taken in YYYY-MM-DD format.</br>
-  * interval: Identifier for the 5 mins interval in which measurement was taken.
+  * interval: Identifier for the 5 mins interval in which measurement was taken.</br>

 The dataset is saved as a CSV file and total of 17,568 observations.
-Please refer to the [dataset link](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) to download.
+Please refer to the [dataset link](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) to download.</br>

 ## Critical Steps for the Project